 Italy focused its testing only in areas with large numbers of cases and in people with severe symptoms.
 The current numbers do not represent the entire number of the infected population.
 Factoring in the number of undocumented asymptomatic individuals would dramatically increase the number of COVID-19 cases in Italy and reduce the mortality rate.

 More than the number of cases versus the rate of fatalities, however, it is also important to reiterate the fact that asymptomatic individuals were unknowingly spreading the disease.
-Experts noted that the absence of mass testing at the onset of the threat resulted in some level of complacency that blindsided the authorities.
+Experts noted that the absence of mass testing based on RT-PCR or molecular and rapid serological methods at the onset of the threat resulted in some level of complacency that blindsided the authorities.

 The New York Times article also described how the 38-year-old Italian man from Lombardy labeled “Patient One” became a super spreader in a densely populated area.
 He had no direct contact with China, and experts believed he contracted the virus from another European.